JaneEye: A 12-nm 2K-FPS 18.9-$\mu$J/Frame Event-based Eye Tracking Accelerator: Conclusion

 \section{Conclusion}

 This paper presents JaneEye, a breakthrough event-based eye tracking system addressing critical XR requirements.
-We developed an ultra-lightweight neural network achieving 2.45-pixel accuracy with only 17.6K parameters through our novel ConvJANET architecture.
-Our co-designed 12-nm ASIC accelerator delivers exceptional performance: 2000 FPS with 0.5 ms latency and 18.9 $\mu$J/frame energy consumption.
+We developed an ultra-lightweight neural network that achieves 2.45-pixel accuracy with only 17.6K parameters, utilizing our novel ConvJANET architecture.
+Our co-designed 12-nm ASIC accelerator delivers exceptional performance, achieving 2000 FPS with 0.5 ms latency and an energy consumption of 18.9 $\mu$J/frame.
 Given efficiency demands for wearable integration, our implementation achieves superior EDP while maintaining competitive accuracy.
 This work establishes new benchmarks for neuromorphic computing in resource-constrained environments, enabling practical deployment of high-performance eye tracking in next-generation immersive technologies.